solana-foundation/developer-content/docs/intro/quick-start.md

 Solana blockchain!

 The purpose of this section is to familiarize you with the Solana Playground.
 We'll walk through a more detailed example in the PDA and CPI sections.
+For more details, refer to the [Programs on Solana](/docs/core/programs) page.

 ### 1. Create Anchor Project